 Strategy: Make sure every title is unique and descriptive.
 Don’t publish half-empty titles.

 Here’s another surprisingly common scenario: you completely update your page’s content but forget to update the title.

 Google provides a concrete example of this in its guidelines.

 In this example, the page has a large, visible headline that says “2021 admissions criteria”, and the <title> element wasn’t updated to the current date.
 Google Search may detect this inconsistency and uses the right date from the headline in the title link:

-While updating the year is an obvious omission, any major content update typically deserves a quick title check to make sure it accurately reflects the page.
+While updating the year is an obvious omission, any major content update typically deserves a quick title check to ensure it accurately reflects the page.